ekohe/wulin_master/README.md

   `:sortable`
   Default is true, if set false, this column can not be sorted.

+  `:formable`
+  Control this column appear in the create and update dialog form or not.
+You can set it to true or false, either pass an array like [:new, :edit] or one of them.

+    class PostGrid < WulinMaster::Grid
+      ...

+      column :author, formable: true          # author column will appear in both create and update dialog form. column :title, formable: [:new, :edit]  # same as `formable: true`. column :content, formable: [:new]       # content column will appear in only create dialog form.

+      ...
+    end

   `:label`
   Controll the text displayed on the column header, if not set, the column label will be same with column name.